 Of note is NeighborhoodScout's research finding that the Dupont Circle South neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Dupont Circle South community truly stands out from the rest in this regard.

-In addition, one of the most interesting things about the Dupont Circle South neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
-With 74.9% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.9% of the neighborhoods in America.
+Also, one of the most interesting things about the Dupont Circle South neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
+With 75.5% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 99.9% of the neighborhoods in America.

-Also, in the Dupont Circle South neighborhood, walking to work is a real option for many.
-In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 21.2% of residents here.
-This is a higher proportion of walking commuters than we found in 98.4% of American neighborhoods.
+In the Dupont Circle South neighborhood, walking to work is a real option for many.
+In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 30.0% of residents here.
+This is a higher proportion of walking commuters than we found in 99.2% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

 Dupont Circle South is also pretty special linguistically.
 Significantly, 1.9% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 99.1% of the neighborhoods in America.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-In the Dupont Circle South neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.3% of U.S. Neighborhoods.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+In the Dupont Circle South neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.2% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.